-Protein in the brain could be a key target in controlling Alzheimer'sJanuary 25th, 2012 in Neuroscience /
+Protein in the brain could be a key target in controlling Alzheimer'sJanuary 25, 2012 in Medicine & Health / Neuroscience

 A protein recently discovered in the brain could play a key role in regulating the creation of amyloid beta, the major component of plaques implicated in the development of Alzheimer's disease, according to researchers at Temple University's School of Medicine.